groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/java/advanced-options/custom-xor-encryption-groupdocs-signature-java/_index.md

 ```

 **Direct Download**
-Download the latest version from [GroupDocs.Signature for Java releases](https://releases.groupdocs.com/signature/java/).
+If you prefer manual downloads (or can't use a build tool), grab the JAR from [GroupDocs.Signature for Java releases](https://releases.groupdocs.com/signature/java/) and add it to your project's classpath.

 ### License Acquisition Steps

-1. **Free Trial**: Start with a free trial to explore GroupDocs.Signature's features.
+GroupDocs isn't free, but they make it easy to try before you buy:

+1. **Free Trial**: Download and use all features with some limitations (watermarks on output, evaluation restrictions)
-2. **Temporary License**: Obtain a temporary license for extended evaluation.
+2. **Temporary License**: Request a temporary license for full-featured evaluation (great for POCs)
-3. **Purchase**: Purchase a full license for commercial use.
+3. **Purchase**: Buy a license when you're ready for production

 ### Basic Initialization and Setup

-To initialize GroupDocs.Signature, instantiate the `Signature` class in your Java application:
+Here's the most basic GroupDocs initialization—this is what every example builds on:

 ```java
 import com.groupdocs.signature.Signature;